 Why was I was put into the stewardship of Sister Charlotte Washington, then Judge Clarence W. Allgood, about whom I wrote first when I started this writing the other day?
 Why was that priceless gift also given to me?
 Perhaps it is so some day I might write about them, as I knew them, both on this world and from heaven after they left this world.
 Perhaps there are other reasons I do not yet know and have not yet been told, that these two angels came down to walk among men and women, and were men and women.
 Perhaps it is that we are all angels, which we forget when we come to earth, and it takes the Holy Spirit using angels like Judge Clarence Allgood and Sister Charlotte Washington, working behind the scenes, to remind us of just who and what we all really are.

-[I did meet and get to know somewhat one other living saint - Dorthy Sherman, who started and ran the soup kitchen in Key West.]
+[I did eventually meet and get to know somewhat one other living saint - Dorothy Sherman, who started and ran the soup kitchen in Key West.]

 3 HE CALLED A SPADE A SPADE